-For 2006 and 2007, special percentage limits and carryover rules apply to contributions of partial interests in real property for conservation purposes.
-In 2006 and 2007, an individual taxpayer may deduct the fair market value of any qualified conservation contributions up to a limit equal to the excess of (i) 50 percent of AGI over (ii) the amount of all other allowable charitable contributions (determined under the general rules described above, but not taking into account the qualified conservation contributions).
+Through December 31, 2007, special percentage limits and carryover rules apply to contributions of partial interests in real property for conservation purposes.
+For contributions made prior to January 1, 2008, an individual taxpayer may deduct the fair market value of any qualified conservation contributions up to a limit equal to the excess of (i) 50 percent of AGI over (ii) the amount of all other allowable charitable contributions (determined under the general rules described above, but not taking into account the qualified conservation contributions).
 In the case of a qualified farmer or rancher, the limit is 100 percent of the excess of the individual taxpayer's AGI (or 100 percent of the corporation's taxable income) over the amount of all other allowable charitable contributions.
-In addition, for both individuals and corporations, the number of years that qualified conservation contributions in excess of these limits may be carried forward is increased to 15 years from five years.
+In addition, for both individuals and corporations, the number of years that qualified conservation contributions in excess of these limits may be carried forward is increased to 15 years from 5 years.